...

 2.1 Definition and Function

-Power line fittings, also known as electric power fittings and accessories, refer to the mechanical and electrical hardware used to connect, support, and protect electrical conductors in overhead transmission systems.
-These components ensure the physical stability and electrical integrity of the transmission network.
+• Power line fittings—also known as electric power fittings and accessories—refer to the mechanical and electrical hardware used to connect, support, and protect conductors in overhead transmission systems.
+These components, which include overhead line connectors and fittings, are essential for ensuring both the physical stability and electrical continuity of power networks.

 • Support heavy tension and suspension loads.

-• Protect lines from environmental stress and vibration.
+• Protect lines from environmental stress, vibration, and mechanical fatigue.

 2.2 Where Are They Used?